 If the study of patterns and problem solving makes your life add up and you are ready for a challenge, then mathematics is for you.
-The academic rigor of TU’s math program matches that of Princeton and California Berkeley Universities, and is so comprehensive in practice and theory, that it is comparable by very few universities across the country.
+The academic rigor of TU’s math program is comprehensive in practice and theory, focusing on classes that include physics, analysis, topology and probability.
 Graduates of STEM programs become some of the highest paid in their field, so start your calculations now.

 The Bachelor of Science Degree in Mathematics is an educational foundation for students desiring a career in mathematics or planning for graduate school in applied mathematics.
 Employers of students earning this degree are governmental, industrial and scientific organizations.